lucienl100/fractal-landscape-generator/README.md

 worldVertex.y = worldVertex.y + noise;
 ```

 Then the Phong illumination model was applied to the water with the same implementation to the terrain.
-But for the Fatt we turned it up to 1.5 to make it hen for K factors we decided to leave ambient and diffuse at 1 and specular to 3.
+But for the Fatt we turned it up to 1.5 which increased the diffuse and specular making the water seem to reflect more light.
+Then for K factors we decided to leave ambient and diffuse at 1 but increase specular to 3.
 We also raised the specular power all the way to 350 since the water is expected to be very specular shiny.

 <img src="Images/phongilluminationformula.png"  width="500" >